Modification of Spousal Maintenance and Support

 Thus to modify an award of maintenance based upon a stipulation of settlement, the moving party must show extreme hardship.
 However when the order of maintenance arises from a court order or judgment, the standards for a modification is much less:

 - The payee's inability to be self sufficient

 - Partial or full retirement of the payor if it results in a substantial change of financial circumstances

 Modifications may be brought in Supreme Court by a motion or in Family Court by verified petition, provided that Supreme Court did not retain exclusive jurisdiction.

-The article "Modification of Maintenance in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Modification of Maintenance in New York" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.